RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 ### Brush tools

-There are several brush tools to choose from, which determine how pixels are interacted with in canvas, based on mouse input:
+There are several brush tools to choose from, which determine how pixels are interacted with in canvas, based on mouse input.
+Note that every brush tip can be used with each brush tool.
+So if select tool is selected with fill tool, the fill action will not actually paint on all the pixels - those pixels will all be selected instead.

 * Camera (key shortcut: Z) - Neutral mode that doesn't interact with the canvas aside from navigation.
 * Paint (key shortcut: P) - Freehand draw on canvas.
 * Line (key shortcut: L) - Click and drag to draw a controlled line.
+Hold SHIFT to draw *regular* lines.
-* Fill (key shortcut: F) - Fill all connected (same color) pixels.
+* Fill (key shortcut: F) - Fill all connected (same color) pixels within the set tolerance level.
+Hold SHIFT to fill all pixels in the image within the set tolerance level.
 * Rect Outline (key shortcut: R) - Click and drag to draw a rectangle border.
+Hold SHIFT to force the rectangle into a square.
 * Rect Fill (key shortcut: SHIFT+R) - Click and drag to draw a filled-in rectangle.
+Hold SHIFT to force the rectangle into a square.
 * Ellipse Outline (key shortcut: E) - Click and drag to draw a ellipse border.
+Hold SHIFT to force the ellipse into a circle.
 * Ellipse Fill (key shortcut: SHIFT+E) - Click and drag to draw a filled-in ellipse.
+Hold SHIFT to force the ellipse into a circle.

 ## Easel

 ### Canvas specifics

 Press LMB to paint the primary color selection and RMB to paint the alternate color selection, if using a painting mode.
 If holding ALT, this action will instead set the respective color selection in the color picker.

+You could select the entire canvas with CTRL+A, and deselect everything with CTRL+D or ESCAPE.